 Sound Legal Guidance through the Process of Divorce

-TALK TO AN UNDERSTANDING NEW YORK CITY DIVORCE LAWYER AT STRAZZULLO LAW FIRM
+TALK TO AN UNDERSTANDING NEW YORK CITY DIVORCE LAWYER AT STRAZZULLO LAW & ASSOCIATES, PLLC

 When it becomes clear that divorce may be the best or only option in a difficult situation, you must face a number of difficult questions.

 - Who will keep the house or apartment and where will the other person live?